JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-22-theming-your-custom-views-through-the-context.md

 Don't for get to take a look to [the previous post in the series](https://jorgecastillo.dev/dependency-inversion-on-android-theming), if you didn't!
 And big thanks to Ataul, Nick Butcher and Chris Banes for their helpful resources.

 For anything else you can always [find me on Twitter](https://twitter.com/JorgeCastilloPR), feel free to ping me there.
+You can also find me [on Instagram](https://www.instagram.com/jorgecastillopr/).

 See you soon! 👋